classicrob/simply-jekyll/_notes/How we can work together.md

 **Please feel free to email me directly if you would like to work together: [rob@influenceinsights.io](mailto:rob@influenceinsights.io)**

-# We always start with exploration
+# We usually start with discovery

 This helps us understand the ways that we can work together long term.
-This often comes in the form of a behavioral audit or a workshop (of varying degrees of formality).
+Empowered with shared This often comes in the form of a behavioral audit or a workshop (of varying degrees of formality).

-### Engagement type: Behavioral Audit
+### Engagement type: UX / Product Audit, with a focus on [[Continuous onboarding]] or [[mental model]]
 **In the behavioral audit,** I'll analyze your product and talk with you and members of your team about business and user objectives to gain an impression of your product.
 After a few weeks, you will receive a report of how your product is currently influencing user behavior and directions to explore for a more goal-driven [[Behavioral Product Strategy]].

 ### Engagement type: Workshop